droundy/fac/web/documentation.md

 7. Add syntax for specifying a cache directory, which will be ignored for both outputs and inputs.  sass is an example that uses such a cache directory that is likely to be in the tree.

-9. Optimize `parallel_build_all` better by eliminating loops over targets where possible and reusing `rules` list.

 - Kill jobs on SIGINT (attempted, but not quite working)
 - Hashing of inputs